New Methods for Network Count Time Series: Count Network Time Series: Two New Models

 GNARI models share the same limitation of not permitting negative correlations as INAR.
 However, they are a popular model in the regular time series case and worth study.
-Parameter estimation can be carried out by conditional least-squares or conditional maximum likelihood, which we develop next.
+Parameter estimation can be carried out by conditional least-squares, which we develop next.